 When is the best time to visit Istanbul?

-If you only have one shot at Istanbul, aim for the shoulder season: May or late September.
-These are the sweet spots — around 20°C (68°F), low humidity, manageable crowds, and enough daylight to walk for miles along the Bosphorus without breaking a sweat or reaching for an umbrella.
-May catches the tail end of the tulip season, while late September gifts you golden-hour light that makes every mosque and minaret glow.
+May and late September are the best times to visit Istanbul.
+Both shoulder-season windows deliver roughly 20°C (68°F), low humidity, manageable crowds, and long daylight for walking the Bosphorus.
+May catches the tail end of the tulip season; late September brings golden-hour light that makes every mosque and minaret glow.

-That said, every season has a genuine case — from high season summer energy to low season winter charm.
+Every other season has a real case too — from high season summer energy to low season winter charm.
 Read on for the full breakdown.

 | Month | Avg Temp | Season Type | Hotel Prices | Highlights |